top of page

 Pack foods in watertight containers at the bottom and layer with ice packs or frozen water bottles.

-Consider dividing items between two coolers: use one for frequently accessed snacks and drinks, and keep another closed for longer-term storage of meats and dairy to maintain the coldest temperature possible.
+Consider dividing items between two coolers: use one for frequently accessed snacks and drinks, and keep the other closed for longer-term storage of meats and dairy to maintain the coldest possible temperature.

 • Bring along snacks like trail mix, dried fruit, jerky, and string cheese.
 They’re handy for kids, hikes, or just relaxing.

-• Choose ingredients you can use in different meals, such as fresh herbs, hearty salad mixes, or hard cheeses.
+• Choose ingredients you can use in a variety of meals, such as fresh herbs, hearty salad mixes, or hard cheeses.

 4. Tips for Success